 Mealy bugs are the most common pest in indoor plants.
-The soft 1/4 inch long bodies are white in color and look like cotton clustered under leaves and in crevices on the tops of the leaves.
-They lay up to 600 eggs and by sucking sap they stunt and kill plants.
+The soft 1/4 inch long bodies are white and look like cotton clustered under leaves and in crevices on the tops of the leaves.
+They lay up to 600 eggs, and by sucking sap, they stunt and kill plants.

 In most cases, mild infestations can be cleaned up by washing or dunking the plant in soapy water and rinsing with tepid water.
 In some instances, like with mealy bugs, dabbing the insect with a cotton swab dipped in rubbing alcohol will also help to kill them off.